karlolukic/impact-of-GDPR-on-online-tracking/README.md

 We thank the **WhoTracks.me** team for providing the data used in this research.

-This project has received funding from the **European Research Council (ERC)** under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 833714).
+This project has received funding from the European Research Council (ERC) under the European Union’s Horizon 2020 research and innovation program (grant agreement No. 833714).
+Miller gratefully acknowledges support from the Hi!
+PARIS Center on Data Analytics and Artificial Intelligence for Science, Business, and Society.

 ## Attribution